learn-co-curriculum/node-non-blocking-sync-async/README.md

 console.log(content)
 ```

 If we do not do that, the entire app will crash if there's an error with reading a file (like the wrong file name).
-On the other hand, in async coding `try/catch` is useless because the events scheduled by the event loop will happen in the future and we lose the context of `try/catch` (if you don't understand what it says—don't worry, just know that with async we don't use `try/catch`).
+On the other hand, in async coding `try/catch` is useless because the events scheduled by the event loop will happen in the future and we lose the context of `try/catch`.

 The way to handle async errors is by receiving them in callbacks and checking for them.
 If we got an error, we bubble it up or handle it right there: